UCL University College

+It is the third-largest university college in Denmark.

-In total there are 10,000 registered students and 1,000 employees.
+In total, there are 10,000 registered students and 1,000 employees.
 Turnover is 475 million DKK annually.

+History

+University College Lillebaelt was formed in 2008 by merging CVSU Fyn, CVU Fyn, CVU Jelling, Odense Socialpædagogiske Seminarium, Skårup Seminarium, Sygeplejeskolen i Vejle, Amtscentrene for Undervisning på Fyn og i Vejle and Den Sociale Højskole i Odense.
+The college was named after Little Belt (Lillebælt), which is the strait between the Danish island Funen and the Jutland Peninsula.
+On 1 August 2018 the Business Academy Lillebaelt and University College Lillebaelt were merged and are now known as UCL University College.

 Campuses

-University College Lillebaelt has five campuses in different locations of the Southern Denmark Region.
+UCL University College has five campuses in the Southern Denmark Region.
 Currently, it has branches in Vejle, Odense, Jelling, Svendborg, and Fredericia.
-The headquarter is located in Vejle.
+The headquarters is located in Odense.